Last updated on December 9th, 2014 at 02:34 am

 - Be featured in this month’s issue of Hustler Beaver Hunt

-As long as the car in your driveway was as nice as the cars in the other driveways, you were good.
+You were good as long as the car in your driveway was as nice as the cars in the other driveways.

-In my mother’s life, when problems occurred inside the house, you just acted like it wasn’t happening and made another casserole or poured another drink.
+In my mother’s life, when problems occurred inside the house, you acted like it wasn’t happening and made another casserole or poured another drink.
 It’s probably why my mother is constantly counting the minutes until cocktail hour.
-She just turned sixty which, according to my father, is ninety in wine years.
+According to my father, she just turned sixty, which is ninety in wine years.

-Maybe for my mother it was a cultural thing – a southern thing – or just their family thing.
+Maybe it was a cultural thing – a Southern thing – or a family thing for my mother.

 But I think maybe she’s not the only one taught to live a life of denial.
-Maybe there are others who are pasting on the smile and saying they are fine while their life falls apart at the seams.
-Perhaps some of us are scared that if we face a problem, that we won’t be able to handle it.
+Maybe others are pasting on the smile and saying they are fine while their lives fall apart at the seams.
+Perhaps some of us are scared that if we face a problem, we won’t be able to handle it.

 Then, it will consume us.